-True to winter squash form, acorn squash has characteristic inedible hard, thin skin and firm flesh.
-It is roughly ovoid in shape with thick ridges, five to eight inches long, four to five inches across, and has a defined point at the bottom.
-The flesh is sweeter than summer squash, with a nut-like flavor.
-It is shaped like a ribbed acorn, hence its nickname.
-The growing period is longer than summer squash, giving it plenty of time to soak up the sweetness of the sun.
+Acorn squash is a member of the winter squash family, and, true to winter squash form, acorn squash has inedible hard, thin skin and firm flesh.
+It is roughly egg-shaped with thick ridges—or, you could say, like a ribbed acorn, hence its nickname.
+It is five to eight inches long, four to five inches across, and has a defined point at the bottom.
+The flesh is sweeter than summer squash, with a mellow nuttiness.
+The growing period is longer than summer squash, giving the gourd plenty of time to develop its deep flavor.

-Along with the standard green variety, you may also run across orange and white acorn squash varieties.
+Along with the standard green variety, you may also run across orange and white acorn squash.
 Although available in many areas year-round, prime season for acorn squash is early fall through winter.
-Squash is one of the easiest vegetables to digest, is low in calories, and makes a filling dish.
+Squash is one of the easiest vegetables to digest, is low in calories, and makes a nutritious, filling dish.

 Acorn Squash Selection